odpi/egeria/open-metadata-resources/open-metadata-labs/README.md

 * [Using Docker Compose](../open-metadata-tutorials/beginners-guide/running-self-contained.md) to run them in a self-contained environment on your own system.
-* [Using Kubernetes](../open-metadata-tutorials/beginners-guide/running-self-contained.md) to run them in a more flexible, possibly public cloud self-contained environment.
+* [Using Kubernetes (with Helm)](../open-metadata-tutorials/beginners-guide/running-self-contained.md) to run them in a more flexible, possibly public cloud self-contained environment.
 * [Using your own local environment directly](../open-metadata-tutorials/beginners-guide/running-natively.md).